MauroLuzzatto/story-cloze-task/README.md

 In the LSDSem 2017 competition, in which different teams competed to solve the story cloze task, validation accuracies between 0.595 and 0.752 were reached [2].
 The major difficulty of this task is to extract semantic information from the story context and use it to determine the correct ending.

  Our ﬁnal model relies on a combination of features derived from word and sentence embeddings, as well as from predicted sentence embeddings from a generative RNN.
 The features are fed into a logistic regression model to perform the classiﬁcation.
-The ﬁnal implementation was able to reach a validation accuracy of 71% which is near the state-of-the art solutions sores.
+The ﬁnal implementation was able to reach a validation accuracy of 71% which is near the state-of-the art solutions scores [4].

 The following datasets were provided: